The Lord of the Rings: The Fellowship of the Ring

 Gandalf proves that Frodo's Ring is the One Ring by throwing it into Frodo's fireplace, revealing the hidden text of the Rhyme of the Rings.

-Bilbo Baggins celebrates his birthday and leaves the Ring to Frodo, his heir.
+Bilbo Baggins celebrates his birthday and leaves the Ring to Frodo, his cousin and adopted heir.
 Gandalf (a wizard) suspects it is a Ring of Power; seventeen years later, he confirms it is the One Ring, lost by the Dark Lord Sauron, and counsels Frodo to take it away from the Shire.
 Gandalf leaves, promising to return, but fails to do so.
 Frodo sets out on foot with his cousin Pippin Took and gardener Sam Gamgee.
 They are pursued by Black Riders, but meet some Elves, whose singing to Elbereth wards off the Riders.
 The Hobbits take an evasive shortcut to Bucklebury Ferry, where they meet their friend Merry Brandybuck.
 Merry and Pippin reveal they know about the Ring and insist on joining Frodo on his journey.
 They try to shake off the Black Riders by cutting through the Old Forest.
 Merry and Pippin are trapped by the malign Old Man Willow, but are rescued by Tom Bombadil.
 Leaving Tom's house, they are caught by a barrow-wight.
 Frodo, awakening from the barrow-wight's spell, calls Tom Bombadil, who frees them and gives them ancient swords from the wight's hoard.

 The Hobbits reach the village of Bree, where they meet Strider, a Ranger.
 The innkeeper gives Frodo an old letter from Gandalf, which identifies Strider as a friend.
 Knowing the Black Riders will attempt to seize the Ring, Strider guides the group toward the Elvish sanctuary of Rivendell.
 At Weathertop, they are attacked by five Black Riders.
 Their leader wounds Frodo with a cursed blade.
 Strider fights them off and treats Frodo with the herb athelas.
 They are joined by the Elf Glorfindel, who rides with Frodo, now deathly ill, towards Rivendell.
 The Black Riders pursue Frodo into the Ford of Bruinen, where they are swept away by flood waters summoned by Elrond.